-The Programme Management is led by Richard Rose, and each year previous alumni will be asked to contribute to the programme, delivery and quality assurance.
+The Programme Management is led by Professor Richard Rose, and each year previous alumni will be asked to contribute to the programme, delivery, and quality assurance.

 Student feedback is valued and respected as it is considered to be a vital ingredient in the appraisal and development of our work.
-We may seek students' views on the programme through a feedback sheet to feed back to the Programme Management.
+We may seek students' views on the programme through a feedback sheets to share with Programme Management.

-Students are encouraged to approach the Programme Director or other members of the Programme Management should they have any feedback on the programme delivery and support systems.
+Students are encouraged to approach the Programme Director or other members of the Programme Management team should they have any feedback on the programme delivery and support systems.
 Students are encouraged to resolve any issues informally wherever possible.